 People who have lupus can get hair transplant surgery.
 However, the surgery can only take place when the disease is in remission.
 If someone has a flare-up with an active skin rash, we cannot perform a hair transplant.

 The surgery can only be performed once the rash has cleared up.
 Although someone with permanent hair loss due to scarring lesions might not be suitable for restoration surgery.

 Since it’s an autoimmune disease, there are risks that come with hair transplant surgery.
 The severity of the symptoms can also vary between patients and can change over time.
 So, we cannot say that everyone with lupus who gets hair transplant surgery will end up with the same results.

-Our surgeons will warn you that the transplanted hair grafts may not survive.
-This isn’t always the case for everyone.
-For some of our patients with lupus hair loss, the results are excellent.
-It’s hard to determine how the body of the person with lupus will act after the surgery has taken place since everyone has a unique anatomy.
+It’s hard to determine how the body of the person with lupus will act after surgery has taken place.
 The patient needs to understand that having lupus hair transplant surgery means that it will come with unpredictable risks.
-This can cause variations in the results of different lupus patients.
-Even after the surgery, you have to be careful about the different triggers of lupus as they can also impact the final results of the surgery.
+Even after the surgery, you have to be careful about the different triggers of lupus; they can also impact the final results of the surgery.

-Lupus patients can get hair transplant surgery, but they have to wait for the disease to be in remission.
-The surgery comes with unpredictable risks due to lupus.
-If you have lupus and are thinking of getting hair transplant surgery, get in touch with us to talk to our experts and get a treatment plan.
+Lupus patients can get hair transplant surgery in some cases, but they have to wait for the disease to be in remission.
+The surgery comes with unpredictable risks due to the condition.
+Make sure to discuss this with your doctor and hair transplant surgeon.